-HDEV peer advisors are a group of Human Development students who are interested in helping their peers to achieve academic success.
-They are recruited from among the upperclass student body and are extensively trained to share their strategies for academic success and knowledge of campus resources.
+HDEV peer advisors help other HDEV students achieve academic success.
+They are recruited from among the junior and senior student body and are extensively trained by HDEV's professional academic advisors to share their strategies for successfully navigating coursework and requirements, along with their knowledge of campus resources.

 What can peer advisors do?

-- Help with course selection, scheduling and late add/drop questions
+- Help with your course selection, scheduling and late add/drop questions

 - Offer referrals to various campus resources, both academic and non-academic

-- Help students learn to use B-mail, blackboard, and BU Brain
+- Help you learn to use B-mail, blackboard and BU Brain

 - Know about room changes and canceled classes

-- Answer questions about University and CCPA policies
+- Answer your questions about University and CCPA policies

 - Distribute forms and other paperwork

-- Talk with prospective students interested in transferring into CCPA
+- Talk with prospective students interested in transferring to CCPA

 Peer advisors are your student ambassadors in the Human Development Department.
-As full-time undergraduates, they have the similar experiences and share the same concerns you do.
-Because our peer advisors are extensively trained by Undergraduate Academic Advisor Donna Di Stefano, they can advise you on the proper steps needed to succeed in college.
+As full-time undergraduates, they have similar experiences and share the same concerns you do.

 Location, contact and schedule